 What are the prerequisites to the program?

 1. Anatomy and Physiology 1

 2. Medical Terminology

 More questions?
 Contact your advisor or program faculty.

-Complaints Against PTA Program, Faculty, Students or Program Graduates
+Complaints Against Idaho PTA Consortium Program, Faculty, Students or Program Graduates

 An individual may make an inquiry regarding complaint procedures or about issues and concerns that could be considered complaints.
 The Physical Therapist Assistant (PTA) Consortium Program’s response and its obligations to meet the specific timetables outlined in these procedures will begin only after a formal written complaint is received by the program director or dean.